mastercomfig/mastercomfig/docs/os/linux.md

 Use either the `performance`, `schedutil` or `ondemand` governors when playing TF2 by using `cpupower frequency-set -g performance`, for example.
 You can see available governors for your CPU with `cpupower frequency-info`.

 ## GameMode
-[GameMode](https://github.com/FeralInteractive/gamemode) is a handy utility released by Feral Interactive, which will change the CPU Governor from the default cpu governer to `performance`.
+[GameMode](https://github.com/FeralInteractive/gamemode) is a handy utility released by Feral Interactive, which will change the CPU Governor from the default CPU governor to `performance`.
 Recent updates allow it to change a games' "nice priority", which will give the game more resources to work with.

 ## irqbalance
 Balance IRQ interrupts across multiple cores by installing the `irqbalance` package on your distro and enabling the `irqbalance` service.
 This package is installed on most debian-based OS's by default, like Ubuntu and Linux Mint.